 This is a Hario V60 vs Chemex coffee maker stand-off!

 Come on!
-Were coffee lovers.
-Those are peaceful people, right?
+We’re coffee lovers.
+We are peaceful people, right?

 The Hario v60 and the Chemex are two very popular devices for making manual drip coffee or pour-over coffee.